 Guest Lecturer: Elizabeth Kryder-Reid

-From being about Something to Being for Somebody: The Ongoing Transformation of the American Museum (Oncourse)
+From Being About Something to Being for Somebody: The Ongoing Transformation of the American Museum (Weil) (Oncourse)

 Guest Lecturer: Jeremy Wilson